stemmlerjs/khalilstemmler.com/src/pages/blog/tilde-in-javascript.md

  else {
   // We ain't got no apples
 }

 // We can do this
-to see if an array contains a particular value (btw, there's a better way to do this with ES6 now.if (!!~fruits.indexOf('apples') {
+// to see if an array contains a particular value
+// (btw, there's a better way to do this with ES6 now.

+if (!!~fruits.indexOf('apples')) {
   // Yay apples
+  console.log("Found apples!") // <= this will print
 }
  else {
   // Still no apples
+  console.log("No apples apparently")
 }
 ```